Westfield Knox: Transport

-Westfield Knox provides parking for around 6300 vehicles and is serviced by 11 bus routes and taxis.
+Westfield Knox provides parking for around 5967 vehicles and is serviced by 11 bus routes and taxis.

 Filming

 The mall has been utilised as a filming location a number of times in recent years for the Australian television soap, Neighbours, particularly the Village Cinemas entrance.
-It was also used in the comic show full frontal in season 2 mainly using the entrance of Village Cinemas.
+It was also used in the comedy series Full Frontal in season 2 mainly using the entrance of Village Cinemas.